Versatile, high brightness, cryogenic photoinjector electron source: Magnetized Operation for Asymmetric Emittance Beams

 The second linac is followed immediately by a skew quadrupole triplet (SQT).
 We model the magnets as 8 cm long with their consecutive edges placed 1 m apart.
 The first magnet edge is located 4 m downstream of the cathode.
 The gradients are -14.53 T/m, 9.27 T/m, and -5.36 T/m, respectively.
 These optimal values were obtained initially using \texttt{elegant} \cite{borland2000elegant} for fast optimization, then simulated in GPT to account for 3D transverse space-charge effects.

 The transverse phase spaces after the SQT are plotted on top of each other in Figure \ref{fig:split_phasespaces}.
-As indicated in the figure, the SQT leaves the normalized transverse emittances split between 4.2 nm-rad in x and 1.74 $\mu$m-rad in y.
+As indicated in the figure, the SQT leaves the normalized transverse emittances split between 4.2 nm rad in x and 1.74 $\mu$m rad in y.
 This amounts to a transverse emittance ratio of 414, which is in excess of the requirements of the linear collider.
 This falls short of the factor of 500 predicted by our simple theoretical estimates.
-We have determined through comparison of \texttt{elegant} and GPT results that roughly 0.5 nm-rad of the final smaller emittance is directly derived from a combination of space-charge effects during the skew quadrupole transformation, chromatic effects owing to the nonlinear longitudinal phase space, and nonlinearities in the quadrupole magnetic fields, none of which are accounted for in the theory employed for the estimate.
-If this approximately 0.5 nm-rad contribution is ignored we retrieve roughly the theoretical prediction of $3.8$ nm-rad for the smaller emittance.
+We have determined through comparison of \texttt{elegant} and GPT results that roughly 0.5 nm rad of the final smaller emittance is directly derived from a combination of space-charge effects during the skew quadrupole transformation, chromatic effects owing to the nonlinear longitudinal phase space, and nonlinearities in the quadrupole magnetic fields, none of which are accounted for in the theory employed for the estimate.
+If this approximately 0.5 nm rad contribution is ignored we retrieve roughly the theoretical prediction of $3.8$ nm rad for the smaller emittance.
 Further, we show in Figure \ref{fig:split_projection} the x-y projection of the beam.